 The Community Celebrations Category supports a diverse range of smaller events that showcase, celebrate and support Yarra's diverse communities and build community connectedness.
 Applications for street closures as well as multicultural celebrations are encouraged to apply here.

 Maximum grant: \$3,000.
-Twelve events were funded for 2021 and the average grant was \$2,500.
+Eleven events were funded in 2023 and the average grant was \$2,500.

 Social Enterprise